GoogleCloudPlatform/ci-cd-for-data-processing-workflow/README.md

 1. Run `cd/prod.yaml` to deploy the release branch to production project this must include a substitution `_RELEASE_BUILD_ID` so it knows what version of the artifacts to pull in.

+#TODO UPDATE THIS TO EXPLAIN PRE / POST COMMIT
 ## The Cloud Build CI Process
 1. run-style-and-unit-tests: Runs linters(yapf, go fmt, terraform fmt, google-java-format), static code analysis (shellcheck, flake8, go vet) and unit tests.